motibytes/motibytes.github.io/_journal/2021-07-06-delusions.md

 Of all the light and creativity and fun you could have poured into writings, and instead you left this.

-And then you remember pain walked with you nearly every step of the journey.
+And then you remember pain took each step with you.
+And you remember that this waste is your evidence of survival.